Year 6 Animals including Humans

 Planning investigations – deciding what to measure (e.g. heart rate before and after exercise), identifying variables, and making predictions.

-Taking measurements – accurately recording pulse, time, or other data using appropriate equipment.
+Taking measurements – accurately recording pulse over time using appropriate equipment.

 Recording data – organising results in tables, charts, and line graphs.